tkumar8951/vrinnda_store/README.md

 •Performed data cleaning, analysis and visualization in advanced Excel.
 •Evaluated sample data set using pivot tables, charts and slicers.
-•Created annual sales report for the year 2022.
+•Created annual sales report dashboard for the year 2022.
 So that, the store can understand its customers and grow more sales in the year 2023.